sebastianhaberey/easyborg/README.md

 ## Backup

-easyborg backs up your configured folders hourly and retains snapshots like this:
+easyborg backs up your configured backup folders hourly and retains snapshots like this:

 | Frequency     | Retainment        |
 |---------------|-------------------|